EdgeDB includes the all-encompassing

 edgedb command at

-To install the nightly version of the command-line tools (that’s not the same as the nightly version of the EdgeDB server) use this command:
+To install the nightly version of the CLI (not to be confused with the nightly version of EdgeDB itself!) use this command:

 curl --proto '=https' --tlsv1.2 -sSf https://sh.edgedb.com | \ sh -s -- --nightly